Diplomacy. Development. Third track diplomacy. NGOs, Millennium Development Goals, state actors, fragile states, and stability.

 Speaker 1: Right.
 That’s good.
 That’s very good.

 Thanks for listening to In Times Like These, where we explore issues of politics and faith, and learn from one another how to navigate difference for maximum flourishing.
 In Times Like These is a product of CLU Live at Claremont Lincoln University.
+Anyone interested in the ethics of development may be interested in learning more about CLU’s master’s degree in Organizational Leadership with a concentration in Ethics.
 For more, subscribe, share, and visit us at ClaremontLincoln.edu.

 - “Diplomacy, basically, is just relations.”